How to Get Back into Fitness After A Long Break

 Get Into A Fitness Routine

 Once you’ve decided to start working out again, you’ll want to make sure you’re prioritizing your workout times.
 Try to hit the gym or go for a walk at least three times a week.
 It’s important to stick with your workout routine.
-Try scheduling your workouts by blocking off time on your work or social calendars, and don’t cancel on yourself.
+Try scheduling your workouts by blocking off time on your work and social calendars, and do your best not to cancel.
 If you’re having difficulty sticking with your plans, ask a friend or family member to become a fitness accountability buddy.
 You can even try using a fitness tracker app to log your progress, or take a selfie every time you make it to the gym.
 No matter which strategy you use, just make sure you stick to it!

 These are just a few tips for how to get back into a fitness routine safely and smartly.
 For more ways to get heart healthy, why not sign up for our monthly Healthy Heart Challenge?
-We share lots of fun ways to get in shape, eat better, and take care of your heart in all the ways.
+We share lots of fun ways to get in shape, eat better, and take care of your heart.
 Join us!